Evergreen ferns noted for their symmetrical, formal appearance; some form a small trunk. Plants dislike overhead watering when air is humid or still.

-Native to Brasil, Peru.
-This evergreen fern grows 4 ft. tall, 5 ft. wide.
-Nearly erect fronts grow in clusters, are reddish when young.
+Native to Brazil and Peru.
+This dwarf tree fern grows to 4 ft. tall and 5 ft. wide.
+Nearly erect fronds grow in compact clusters and are reddish when young.
 ‘Crispum’ has elegantly ruffled fronds.Blechnum gibbum

 Native to Fiji.
 Dwarf tree fern with 3-ft.-wide crown of fronds atop a slender trunk that eventually reaches 3 ft. high.

 Native to South America.
 Spreads slowly in cool, moist, sheltered places to make patches of refined-looking, 4–8-in. fronds.
 Sterile fronds have wider lobes than fertile ones.
 Needs frost protection in Zones 4–6.
 Can be used as a houseplant.

 Native primarily to coastal forests of Northern California and Northwest.
 Glossy deep green fern with two strikingly different kinds of fronds: sterile ones are 1 3/4 in. wide, spreading or angled, 1–3 ft. tall; fertile ones are narrower and stiffly erect, with slender, widely spaced leaflets.
 Forms a clump to 3 ft. wide.